Compare any two graphics cards:

 Intro

-The GeForce GT 320 makes use of a 40 nm design. nVidia has clocked the core speed at 540 MHz.
-The GDDR3 memory is set to run at a speed of 790 MHz on this particular card.
-It features 72 SPUs along with 24 Texture Address Units and 8 ROPs.
+The GeForce GT 320 makes use of a 40 nm design. nVidia has set the core frequency at 540 MHz.
+The GDDR3 RAM is set to run at a speed of 790 MHz on this card.
+It features 72 SPUs along with 24 TAUs and 8 ROPs.

-Compare that to the GeForce GTX 650, which comes with a core clock speed of 1058 MHz and a GDDR5 memory frequency of 1250 MHz.
-It also makes use of a 128-bit bus, and uses a 28 nm design.
-It is made up of 384 SPUs, 32 Texture Address Units, and 16 ROPs.
+Compare those specifications to the GeForce GTX 650, which has a clock speed of 1058 MHz and a GDDR5 memory frequency of 1250 MHz.
+It also makes use of a 128-bit memory bus, and uses a 28 nm design.
+It is comprised of 384 SPUs, 32 TAUs, and 16 ROPs.

 Display Graphs